-Navigate to onesignal push in the admin menu.
-You will see the by default one signal dashboard, that provides tips about ways to quickly install onesignal to begin sending out WordPress push notifications.
+Navigate to the OneSignal push in the admin menu.
+You will see the by default one signal dashboard, that provides tips about ways to quickly install OneSignal to begin sending out WordPress push notifications.

 Enable web push notifications for WordPress

 Begin with creating an account about the onesignal site.
-After successful registration, you’ll be redirected into the onesignal dashboard, in which you have to put in a new application.
+After successful registration, you’ll be redirected to the onesignal dashboard, in which you have to put in a new application.

-Then, click on the add app and it will redirect to select platform.
-Since, i’m setting up web push notifications, I’ll select web push out of the available alternatives and click on the next button.
+Then, click on the add app and it will redirect to the select platform.
+Since I’m setting up web push notifications, I’ll select web push out of the available alternatives and click on the next button.

 On another screen, select WordPress plugin or website builder then choose WordPress as shown in the image below:

-Scroll down a little and input the essential details like website name and URL.
-If your site isn’t using HTTPS, don’t forget to place the toggle labelled “My website isn’t fully HTTPS”.
+Scroll down a little and input the essential details like the website name and URL.
+If your site isn’t using HTTPS, don’t forget to place the toggle labeled “My website isn’t fully HTTPS”.
 Google highly recommends securing WordPress sites with SSL certification.

 Click save at the bottom of the page.
-Next, you’ll be provided the app ID along with API key that will be used in establishing the onesignal WordPress plugin.
+Next, you’ll be provided the app ID along with the API key that will be used in establishing the OneSignal WordPress plugin.

-And today, you’ve got a long list of alternatives that has to be disabled or enabled.
+And today, you’ve got a long list of alternatives that have to be disabled or enabled.

 Subscribe to WordPress push notifications